liquid-labs/policy-staff/policy/staff/procedures/Hiring Staff.md

 * For a sales position: "In 2-3 sentences, describe your approach to cold calling."
 * For an HR position: "In 2-3 sentences, describe how you would deal with a sensitive staff complaint against a manager."

-Appropriate filter questions are maintained as part of the internal job and roles definition and available, by role, in the Hiring Filter Questions Reference (TODO: create and link .staff.HIRING_FILTER_QUESTIONS_REFERENCE).
+Appropriate filter questions are maintained as part of the internal job and roles definition and available, by role, in the Hiring Guidelines Reference (TODO: create and link .staff.HIRING_GUIDELINES_REFERENCE).

+## Determining hiring requirements guidelines

+* Default requirements are specified for each role in the Hiring Guidelines Reference (TODO: create and link .staff.HIRING_GUIDELINES_REFERENCE).
+* So long as the plan as captured in the epic is approved by the department head or senior management (as specified in the Hiring Guidelines Reference (TODO: create and link .staff.HIRING_GUIDELINES_REFERENCE)), the screening and/or interview steps may be skipped or truncated from the baseline procedure.
+* Where required, candidates _MUST_ be vetted.

 ## Posting guidelines